Purse belonging to missing Jastine Valdez found at Dublin golf club as suspected abductor shot dead

 Ms Valdez’s phone was found by the side of the road - the R760 near Enniskerry - during a search at first light on Sunday.

-It was at that spot from the time gardai believe she was abducted there by Hennessy just after 6pm on Saturday.
+It was at that spot gardaí believe she was abducted by Hennessy just after 6pm on Saturday.

 They are operating on the belief he saw her walking along the road near Enniskerry on Saturday evening and stopped his car to bundle her into it.